droidwayin/GentleDynamics/README.md

 This preset ensures the dialogue is always clear, while respecting the dynamics and impact of the original soundtrack.
 You get consistent, ***intelligible speech*** closer to EBU R 128 standards.

-🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes.
+🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes. **🔧 Tip:** If you want to allow **more dynamics** and **louder, punchier action scenes**, **turn off the first compressor that comes after the multiband compressor**.
+This gives action sequences more impact while keeping quieter moments intelligible.

 **Headphone Correction How-To**:<br>
-If you are using an AutoEQ profile, place it above the limiter plugin.
-Make sure Autogain is off if you are using a convolver plugin for headset correction.
+If you are using an AutoEQ profile, place it **above the limiter plugin**.
+Make sure **Autogain is off** .
+If you choose to disable the compressor after the multiband compressor, you may need to **lower the input gain for headphone correction** to about **half of the preamp reduction** that your AutoEQ profile calls for.
+Otherwise, you can set the input gain at **zero dB**.

 ## 👀 The Difference Between Profiles (Music)